regisfrias/ficcoes/chapters/en/the-underground-cities.md

 A visitor's first impression of New Constantinople is that it is a fairly common metropolis, with its comings and goings of busy teleologists, large buildings, and a lively street commerce.
 But a more careful look reveals that this city has no center and is a cultural and architectural patchwork.
 Furthermore, patches of the same type show up somewhat regularly within the city limits, as if each patch had been interrupted by the imposition of another, but resumes its course further on.

-New Constantinople, like most metropolises, is made up of several cities combined.
+New Constantinople was built in the first decade of the Last Age to be the capital of The Protean Empire and it is a metaphor of its structure.
+Like most metropolises, it is made up of several cities combined.
 What is unusual about it is the way these cities are combined: each has its own, separate underground layer, like shelves on a bookshelf.
 But these layers are not flat: they have each their own topology, shaped as wavy patterns like a hilly field, with spikes that reach to the surface and make up the patches that the visitors see when they walk around what they assume is the actual city — but is instead the center of all the underground cities.

 This also explains the numerous tunnels cutting through the hills.
 They do not merely go to the other side, but first and foremost they dive deep into the earth across the underground city.
 Unlike normal cities, in New Constantinople the tunnels are not the shortest way to the other side of a hill, but rather the longest.
 This makes it easy for one patch — that is, one layer — to communicate with the next.